ybnesm/blah/content/articles/true-observer-pattern-rust/index.md

 * Encapsulation :)

 ## Hell Yes
-Huh, I don't know why I showed so much code when I could just comment out the code and put it on the [Rust Playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=784ec053e7bcb8f2d4ebe4a36d902ef0) (feel free to send patches).
+Huh, I don't know why I showed so much code when I could just comment out the code and put it on the [Rust Playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=2b6b1e4b30d024c50fc3cba42516e98e) (feel free to send patches).
 Maybe because I wanted to write my first article, which will receive many corrections before it becomes "correct".
 Because at the time of writing the article, I have only been studying this grail for 2 months.
-Therefore, if you saw any syntax error (I hate English articles), or my ignorance in some Rust issue, please contact: _yurii.shymon@gmail.com_.
+Therefore, if you saw any syntax error (I hate English articles), or my ignorance in some Rust issue, please contact: [_Reddit post_](https://www.reddit.com/r/rust/comments/115fejz/true_observer_pattern_with_unsubscribe_mechanism/?utm_source=share&utm_medium=web2x&context=3) or _yurii.shymon@gmail.com_.
 I would give a link to the repository, but probably this article is kept private with a link to a static site.

 Cheers 🦆